-From Earth to Infinity: The Unique Art We’ve Launched into Space
+From Earth to Infinity: The Art We’ve Launched into Space

 Space exploration conjures images of the functional: clean machinery, matching outfits, the works.
 Is there any room for art on the final frontier?